Quantum-OCS/QuOCS/Documentation/Settings_in_Optimization_Dict.md

 # Feature List of the possible Settings in the Optimization Dictionary

-The optimizer of QuOCS need the settings for the optimization to be provided in the form of a dictionary.
+The optimizer of QuOCS needs the settings for the optimization to be provided in the form of a dictionary.
 This `optimization_dictionary` can either be defined in the Python code itself or as a JSON file and be read in with the provided `readjson` function.
 The settings (keys) in that dictionary are listed and explained here.

 ## General form of the JSON file